wp-plugins/my-own-little-ebay-shop/readme.txt

 == Description ==

-**THIS IS A ALPHA VERSION, CHANGES WILL HAPPEN!, THE FIRST RELEASE WILL COME VERY SOON**
+**THIS ALPHA VERSION IS BROKEN, EBAY CHANGED THEIR API.
+A NEW VERSION WILL COME.
+SORRY FOR THE INCONVENIENT**

 Very fast plugin that cache your shop's content for a quicker and smoother user experience.
 Easy to set up, with some clever functionalities,  including retrieving your shop categories, excluding categories, renaming categories (only in wordpress), set a "refresh temp file" time.
 Displays your ebay shop listing, items infos (pictures, bids, price, etcâ ...) with links to your listing and shop.